immanueldanlami/OM1/CONTRIBUTING.md

 10. **Merge:** Once your pull request is reviewed and approved, it will be merged into the main branch.

+## Example: First-Time Contribution

+If you are contributing to OM1 for the first time, a simple documentation improvement is a good starting point.

+Example workflow:
+1. Fork the repository.
+2. Create a new branch (e.g., docs-clarify-contributing).
+3. Make a small documentation improvement, such as clarifying a section or fixing outdated information.
+4. Commit your change using a clear message (e.g., docs: clarify first-time contribution steps).
+5. Push your branch and open a pull request.

+This type of contribution is fully valid and helps improve the developer experience for new contributors.

 **Coding Style and Conventions:**

 *   **Code Style:**  Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
 We may use a code formatter like `black` or `ruff` (check the `pyproject.toml` or `setup.cfg` for project-specific configuration).
 Run `pre-commit run --all-files` before committing.